- 2013-2017: PhD in Divinity and Religious Studies, University of Aberdeen, Scotland, UK

 - 2013-2016: Society for the Study of Christian Ethics (SSCE)

 - Fides and Secularity: Beyond Charles Taylor’s Open Faith.
-Eugene, OR: Pickwick Publications, 2018.
+Eugene, OR: Pickwick, 2018.

 Journal Articles and Book Chapters

 - “Protecting the Weak and Creating Community.”
-In Servant Leadership, Social Entrepreneurship and the Will to Serve: Spiritual Foundations and Business Applications, edited by Steven van Den Heuvel and Luk Bouckaert.
-London: Palgrave Macmillan, 2019 (forthcoming).
+In Servant Leadership, Social Entrepreneurship and the Will to Serve: Spiritual Foundations and Business Applications, edited by Luk Bouckaert and Steven C. van den Heuvel, 143-160.
+London: Palgrave Macmillan, 2019.

 - “Atheism as a Rival Faith to Monotheism: Richard Niebuhr and the Problem of Non-Monotheistic Faith.”
 Nuovo Giornale di Filosofia delle Religioni 8 (2018).